-The Role of the School Psychologist and School Social Workers
+The Role of School Psychologists and School Adjustment Counselors

-All Lincoln Students and Families have access to support from the School Social Workers.
-School Social Workers help support students who are experiencing emotional distress, social issues, or academic difficulties that are impacting students' healthy functioning during the school day.
-Students and Families can access the School Social Workers by stopping by the School Social Worker's office, emailing or calling.
-Students and Families can also ask classroom teachers for support in accessing the Social Workers.
+School Adjustment Counselors help support students who are experiencing emotional distress, social issues, or academic difficulties that are impacting students' healthy functioning during the school day.
+Students and Families can access the School Adjustment Counselors by stopping by their office, emailing or calling.
+Students and families can also ask classroom teachers for support in accessing the Counselors.

-The School Social Workers can provide consultation to determine the best ways to support students socially and emotionally.
+The School Adjustment Counselors work collaboratively with staff and families to determine the best ways to support students socially and emotionally.
 Some social emotional issues are best addressed outside of school, while others can be appropriately supported within the school day.
-School Social Workers can meet with students on a regular basis, check-in basis, or consult with families and outside providers (therapists, doctors, etc.), depending on the students' needs.
-Students who receive Special Education Services may also be eligible to receive Counseling Services through the School Social Workers as part of their Individualized Education Program.
+School Adjustment Counselors can meet with students on a regular basis, check-in basis, or consult with families and outside providers (therapists, doctors, etc.), depending on the students' needs.
+School Adjustment Counselors also spend time in classrooms, teaching whole-class preventative social-emotional curriculum.
+Students who receive Special Education Services may also be eligible to receive Counseling Services through the School Adjustment Counselors as part of their Individualized Education Program.